akargl/TweeterApp/README.md

 ## Native Deployment without Docker

-Assuming that `python 2.7` and `pip` are already installed.
+Assuming that `python 2.7,` `pip`, and `openssl` are already installed.
 Optionally use `virtualenv` to create a new environment as well.

 The following sequence of commands installs the needed requirements and sets the flask application